zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 I’m joking, of course.
 Most of you probably remembe r typewriters, but typewriters are no longer used as much as they used to be, and that’s the joke that Yves is making here.
 Lauren think she’s indispensable, but people thought typewriters would be indispensable, and now they are in fact, f or the most part, dispensable.
 Although I actually have an old typewriter sitting on my desk, so someday when we don’t have any power here in Los Angeles, I’ll s till be able to type on my typewriter.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]

-Lauren: Wow, that was an impressive demonstration o f how robots can be used in production.
+Lauren: Wow, that was an impressive demonstration of how robots can be used in production.
 I think that we need robots like tho se to automate some of the functions in our factories.

  Yves: I admit the demonstration was eye-opening, bu t I don’t think the technology is there yet to allow us to replace peop le with robots.